-NOTES TO THE FINANCIAL STATEMENTS For the year ended December 31, 2016 Expressed in Canadian Dollars j.
+NOTES TO THE FINANCIAL STATEMENTS For the years ended December 31, 2017 and 2016 Expressed in Canadian Dollars j.
 Income taxes (continued)

 A deferred tax asset is recognized only to the extent that it is probable that future taxable profits will be available against which the asset can be utilized.